qutip/qutip-qoc/doc/guide/guide-control.rst

 expensive, and so there are a class of methods known as *quasi-Newton* that approximate the Hessian based on successive iterations.
 The most popular of these (in quantum optimal control) is the Broyden–Fletcher–Goldfarb–Shanno algorithm (BFGS).
-The default method in the QuTiP Qtrl GRAPE implementation is the L-BFGS-B method in Scipy, which is a wrapper to the implementation described in :cite:`Byrd95`.
+The default method in the QuTiP QOC GRAPE implementation is the L-BFGS-B method in Scipy, which is a wrapper to the implementation described in :cite:`Byrd95`.
 This limited memory and bounded method does not need to store the entire Hessian, which reduces the computer memory required, and